mschlech/SoundCloudWallpaper/README.md

  * Installtion can be done via your favourite IDE (Eclipse intellij), command line android tool or copying apk on the sdcard (which is not tested)

+## Limitation
+ * tracks being private cannot be invoked and passed to a subsequent intent ( browser or app invocation which has a different user ) which is ok, but it is not blocked or notified upfront in the soundcloud wallpaper.

 ### LiveWallpaper